ENTERTAINMENT MERCHANTS ASSOCIATION, INC.

 Section 7.
 If the office of Chairman, Vice Chairman, Secretary, or Treasurer becomes vacant by reason of death, resignation, disqualification or otherwise, the Directors may choose a successor or successors from among the members of the Board of Directors who shall hold office for the unexpired term.
 The Board of Directors may act for and exercise the powers of the President during any period in which the office of the President is vacant or he or she is incapacitated or disabled.

 Section 8.
 The President shall be the chief executive and operating officer of the Association with responsibility for the management and direction of all operations, programs, activities, budgets and financial affairs of the Association including employment, supervision and termination of employment, and the determination of compensation of members of the staff and supporting personnel functioning within the framework of policies, aims and programs specifically and generally determined by the Board of Directors.
 The President, who need not be a member of the Association, shall be appointed by, and directly responsible to, the Executive Committee and the Board of Directors.
 He/she shall receive such compensation as shall be determined by the Board of Directors.
 He/she shall have the authority to obligate the Association and to sign bills, notes, receipts, acceptances, endorsements, checks, releases, contracts and documents; to prorate annual membership dues to promote membership growth in EMA and to extend the term of membership for Regular and Associate members to permit the orderly renewal of annual memberships.
-The President shall submit a report of the operations of the Association to the directors and members at the Annual meeting; shall report in a timely manner to the Board of Directors all matters within his/her knowledge which the interest of the Association may require to be brought to their attention and shall perform such other duties as may be specified by the Board of Directors.
+The President shall report on the operations of the Association to the directors annually; shall report in a timely manner to the Board of Directors all matters within his/her knowledge which the interest of the Association may require to be brought to their attention and shall perform such other duties as may be specified by the Board of Directors.
 The President shall also serve as the President of The EMA Scholarship Foundation, Inc.